 - PanelistAlejandro LedesmaDirector of Institutional Relations at SUMEX

 Opening the electricity sector to private businesses not only means more players in generation, qualified supply and a greater number of qualified users, but it also expands the options and solutions available for tailor-made electricity consumption while bringing transparent rates that reflect real generation, transmission and distribution costs.
+Final users will now be able to navigate between long-term flat rates and variable spot market rates to accommodate their energy consumption and obtain substantial energy savings.

 - ModeratorJorge SandovalSenior Associate at Goodrich, Riquelme y Asociados